ttnghia/GraphicsTemplateApp/README.md

 There are three types of template applications:
 * Basic graphics application using Magnum OpenGL API and GLFW window
 * Graphics application with imgui
-* Graphics applicationi with imgui and pickable points
+* Graphics application with imgui and pickable points